David-mwendwa/mern-boilerplate/README.md

 # MERN Boilerplate

-This is full stack boilerplate with React, Redux, Express and Mongoose and Passport.
+This is full stack boilerplate with React, Redux, Express, Mongoose and Passport.

 ## Features